MAcc Frequently Asked Questions

 - Why do some modules begin earlier than the University Academic calendar?

 - To ensure sufficient contact time in class, graduate modules frequently begin before the University calendar.
-Important dates for module courses are not posted on the University Academic calendar and can only be found in the tables above.
+Important dates for module courses are not posted on the University Academic calendar and can only be found in Module Dates.

 - I registered for a Module 2 (or 4) course at the beginning of the semester, but no longer plan to take the class.
 How do I drop the course before the module begins?

 - A manual schedule adjustment period is provided to modify your schedule just before the beginning of Modules 2 and 4.
-Schedule adjustment dates are listed in the tables above.
+Schedule adjustment dates are listed in Module Dates.
 Because this process is manual, it is very time consuming.
 Students are strongly encouraged to make every effort to settle their entire course schedule before the beginning of the semester using ISIS.

 - I registered and paid for a Module 2 or 4 course at the beginning of the semester, but will be dropping the course during schedule adjustment.
 When can I expect to receive a refund?